LHEEA/HOS-NWT/README.txt

       32 - 'filename.txt' is an output of control software used in ECN Towing Tank 33 - 'filename.txt' is an output of control software used in other tanks

-icase = 4 : Irregular wave
+icase = 4 and 41 : Irregular wave
    Wavemaker movement creates an irregular wave field with a given Hs and Tp
       4  - JONSWAP spectrum
       41 - Bretschneider spectrum